HiiragiKano/seminar-slides/slide.md

 Timestamp - 357994169257407
 ```

+---

+## Prototype of concurrency bug from pbzip2

 ### we can determine the key failure object position according to the signal SIGSEGV, Segmentation fault from coredump

 ```bash